The best free attraction in every state and DC

 Washington: North Cascades National Park

-Beautiful North Cascades – with its lakes, glaciers, mountains and dense forestland – is one of the most underrated sites in the national park system, and among the 10 least visited.
+Beautiful North Cascades, with its lakes, glaciers, mountains, and dense forestland, is one of the most underrated sites in the national park system and among the 10 least visited national parks.
 When you consider the fact that the park is entirely free, this fact becomes all the more mystifying.
-You can experience this unspoilt wilderness on myriad trails, which range from straightforward hikes (the Bridge Creek Trail) to much more strenuous and challenging undertakings (the Sourdough Mountain Trail).
+You can experience this unspoiled wilderness on myriad trails, which range from straightforward hikes (such as the Bridge Creek Trail) to much more strenuous and challenging undertakings (including the Sourdough Mountain Trail).
 Pictured is Diablo Lake, in the Ross Lake National Recreation Area.

 West Virginia: West Virginia State Capitol, Charleston

-With its bold rotunda and elegant whitewashed façade, this is one of America's most beautiful capitol buildings.
+With its bold rotunda and elegant whitewashed facade, this is one of America's most beautiful capitol buildings.
 The architect, Ohio native Cass Gilbert, also worked on some of the nation's earliest skyscrapers, including New York City's Woolworth Building.
 It holds a spot on the National Register of Historic Places, and free tours of its interior can be arranged.
-Read about America's most historic attractions from every decade.

 West Virginia: Coopers Rock State Forest